-1. Absence of all of read_block, reada_block, and block means that blocking input is not possible.

-- 2. Absence of all of read_noblock, reada_noblock, and can_input means that nonblocking input is not possible. - 3.
-Absence of read_noblock means that non-blocking input requires two system calls (using can_input, read_block). - 4.
-Absence of reada_noblock or reada_block means that input into an array requires extra copying.
+- 1. Absence of all of readBlock, readaBlock, and block means that blocking input is not possible. - 2.
+Absence of all of readNoBlock, readaNoBlock, and canInput means that non-blocking input is not possible. - 3.
+Absence of readNoBlock means that non-blocking input requires two system calls (using canInput, readBlock). - 4.
+Absence of readaNoBlock or readaBlock means that input into an array requires extra copying.
 But I do not anticipate that reading into arrays will normally be very important in the "lazy functional stream" model.

-Clients of PrimIO are required to synthesize blocking reads from read_noblock+block, synthesize vector reads from array reads, synthesize array reads from vector reads, as needed-so the PrimIO.reader is required to provide only a minimum set.
+Clients of PrimIO are required to synthesize blocking reads from readNoBlock+block, synthesize vector reads from array reads, synthesize array reads from vector reads, as needed-so the PrimIO.reader is required to provide only a minimum set.
 If the reader can provide more than the minimum set in a way that is more efficient then the obvious synthesis than by all means it should do so.
 Providing more than the minimum by just doing the obvious synthesis inside the PrimIO layer is not recommended because then clients won't get the "hint" about which are the efficient ("recommended") operations.

-The augment_in function takes a reader r and produces a reader in which as many as possible of read_block, reada_block, reada_noblock, reada_noblock, are provided, by synthesizing these from the operations of r.
+The augmentIn function takes a reader r and produces a reader in which as many as possible of readBlock, readaBlock, readaNoBlock are provided, by synthesizing these from the operations of r.